 Symbols on clothing tags and fabrics will give you the best indication of what temperature to wash them at.

-In general everyday clothes don't need a hot wash as they may shrink or become mis-shapen.
+Everyday clothes don't usually need a hot wash, which could make them shrink or become mis-shapen.

-Soiled clothes like nappies and healthcare workers uniforms will benefit from a hot wash to make sure all of the germs are killed.
+Soiled clothes like cloth nappies and healthcare workers' uniforms will benefit from a hot wash at least 60C with an oxygen bleach-containing product to make sure all of the germs are killed.

-Advice from the International Scientific Forum on Home Hygiene is that items which come into direct contact with the body like underwear, socks, towels and bed linens should be washed at 30 to 40°C with an oxygen bleach-based laundry product.
+Advice from the International Scientific Forum on Home Hygiene (IFH) is that items which come into close and persistent contact with the body, like underwear, socks, towels and bed linens, should be washed at 30-40C with an oxygen bleach-based laundry product.

-It considers it satisfactory to wash outer garments like jackets, skirts and trousers at 40°C or less with a non bleach-based product.
+The IFH considers it satisfactory to wash outer garments like jackets, skirts and trousers at 30C with any formulated detergent.

 A general rule of thumb is powders and tablets have bleach, gels and liquids don't.

-You shouldn't mix clothes either, so don't put tea towels in with normal clothes.
+You shouldn't mix these items with everyday clothes either, so don't put tea towels in with normal clothes.